simondlevy/SensorFusion/README.md

   >> fusion

-See http://home.wlu.edu/~levys/kalman_tutorial for a complete discussion
+See this [tutorial](https://simondlevy.academic.wlu.edu/kalman-tutorial/) for a complete discussion